-Yoruba Gods and Goddesses even today attract ordinary people and scientists.
-The contribution of Yoruba culture to the history of Nigerians is unique and has a lot of exciting facts to offer you.
-Keep reading to get acquainted with Yoruba mythology – the most enigmatic phenomenon of Yoruba people culture.
+Yoruba Gods and Goddesses mesmerize ordinary people and scientists.
+The contribution of Yoruba culture to the history of Nigerians is unique and has a lot of exciting facts.
+Keep reading to get acquainted with Yoruba mythology, the most mysterious phenomenon of Yoruba culture.

 - Oludumare - the Supreme Creator;